-MacBook Pro (2021) vs MacBook Pro (2020): Clear choice?
+MacBook Pro (2021) vs. MacBook Pro (2022): Clear choice?

 - Heavier

-Display size isn't the only thing separating this model and the newest one.
+Display size isn't the only thing separating this model from the 14-inch model.
 That doesn't necessarily mean you shouldn't consider this one, however.
-This option still packs a punch a year after its debut.
+Still, it's probably not the best choice for most.

 Pros